34G3R/34G3R.github.io/README.md

 evident - 3xtc

-in this  repo contains my own: personally Coded,
+in this  repo contains my own:

+personally Coded,

 Cracked

 &

 Pirated.

 Tweaks

-I cannot afford server & dont know how to make &or setup so
+I cannot afford server & dont know how to make & or setup

+so

-IF your here trying to get access for my paid tweaks please show the support i ask and im sorry for the hastle in getting them.
+(IF) your here trying to get access for my paid tweaks please show the support i ask and im sorry for the hastle in getting them.